For more detailed information on this program CLICK HERE

 The Association of Energy Engineers is an approved training provider within the American Institute of Architects (AIA) Continuing Education Systems (CES) Registered Provider program.

-You can participate in the seminar from your office, home, or anywhere you have access to the internet and a phone.
+You can participate in the seminar from your office, home, or anywhere you have access to the internet and a phone or VOIP.
 You'll have opportunities to interact with your instructor and colleagues in real time during the two live teleconferencing sessions.

 About the Seminar